Ishq Hai Tumse: Reception

 Taran Adarsh of IndiaFM gave the film 1 out of 5, writing, "On the whole, ISHQ HAI TUMSE has an attractive star cast and tuneful music as its strong points, but a routine script is its biggest weakness."
 Ronjita Kulkarni of Rediff.com wrote that "Why was Ishq Hai Tumse made?"
 Kavitha K of Deccan Herald wrote that "A dud movie like this does nothing to revive Dino Morea’s run at the box office though he manages to turn in a fairly decent performance".
+Anupama Chopra of India Today described the film as an "unpalatable mess," noting that outdated characterisations and a reluctance to depict the leads’ feelings detracted from the narrative.